-The Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the NEO for the following reasons:
+The Commission is satisfied that the final rule will, or is likely to, contribute to the achievement of the NEO for the following reasons:

 1. Currently, there is no lower price limit for SNSP offers in the NER.
 Prescribing a lower limit will give certainty to current and potential future market participants with respect to this parameter.
-It will also ensure that any future changes to the market floor price are subject to the AEMC rule change process.
+It will also ensure that any future changes to the market floor price for SNSPs are subject to the AEMC rule change process.

 Greater certainty around the lower limit for SNSP offers, and the process for potential future changes, will increase participants' confidence in the market arrangements.
-It will also promote efficiency in the decision making of participants when operating in the market and undertaking investments.
-This will contribute to the efficient supply of electricity, which is in the long term interests of consumers.
+This will promote efficiency in the decision making of participants operating in the market and undertaking investments, and in doing so contribute to the efficient supply of electricity, which is in the long term interests of consumers.